 6. VAE client of V2X UE #2 may send a V2P communication schedule update response indicating the result or an expected/generated UE #2 transmission pattern (in case of negotiation).

-7. V2X UE #1's and V2X UE #2's VAE clients provide the updated traffic pattern as V2X Application Requirements to V2X layer, also including QoS requirements such as delay requirements, priority, etc., for the PC5 communication for both applications, as specified in 3GPP TS 23.287 [x] clause 5.4.1.1.
+7. V2X UE #1's and V2X UE #2's VAE clients provide the updated traffic pattern as V2X Application Requirements to V2X layer, also including QoS requirements such as delay requirements, priority, etc., for the PC5 communication for both applications, as specified in 3GPP TS 23.287 [19] clause 5.4.1.1.
 VAE client may also indicate the transmission mode (unicast, groupcast) per application.
 The V2X layer of UEs #1 and #2 process the requirements from VAE client and generates a UE level DRX schedule.
 The AS layer of UE #1 and #2 applies/configures the DRX schedule for the corresponding V2X communication.

 8. VAE clients of V2X UEs #1 and #2 may send a V2P schedule notification to the V2X application specific client(s) to inform on the communication traffic pattern.